Soilmate | Organic Compost Maker For Home | Compost Maker for Home Composting

 Why does my compost bin turn hot while making compost?

 This is a positive sign of a good composting process.
 In the initial phase of composting, there is rapid microbial growth and reproduction of the mesophilic bacteria.

 This microbial activity leads to a rise in temperature where the temperature can reach from 55 to 70ºC.
 And also heating your compost bin in the process.
 This indicates an ideal composting process where the mesophilic phase is followed by the thermophilic phase.

 Can I try home composting in a simple bin?
 What are the different types of systems available for composting?

-c) Vermicomposting: This composting process uses earthworm and microorganisms to convert organic waste into compost.
-It is highly sensitive process where change in temperature, pH, or moisture can affect the composting process.
+c) Vermicomposting: This composting process uses earthworms and microorganisms to convert organic waste into compost.
+It is a highly sensitive process where a change in temperature, pH, or moisture can affect the composting process.

 How do I control flies and worms in my composting mixture while making compost at home?

 Kitchen waste in any home composting system naturally attracts flies and other insects, so it requires added effort to control the continuous emergence of flies from the system.